nuitrcs/github-reu/README.md

 # github-reu

-Scott Coughlin loves the Vikings.
+Scott Coughlin loves the Vikings and Wolves.